Kwame-Markin/LDO-Power-Converter/README.md

 # LDO-Power-Converter
-An LDO Power Converter for 5V to 3.3V
+An LDO Power Converter for 5V to 3.3V using Altium